CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-3.md

 1. Click on **Merge pull request**, followed by **Confirm merge**.

    ![](../media/n42.png)

     >**Note**: In case you see any errors with the merge request, retry steps 4 to 6 by selecting any other Dependabot alert.

 1. Pull the latest changes from your GitHub repository to your local GitHub folder.
+The below commands should run in Command prompt.

    ```pwsh
    cd C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files  # This path may vary depending on how you set up your lab files repository